Luis-Licea/luisliceatorres.com/_posts/2023-07-09-benchmarking-recursion-in-different-languages/2023-07-09-benchmarking-recursion-in-different-languages.md

 I used the Fibonacci sequence to test the speed of recursive calls in different languages.
 Take the results with a grain of salt because my computer is not a controlled environment.
 I found that Python was slower than I expected, while JavaScript was faster than I expected.
-As for Bash, I found it pointless to continue measuring after the 5-hour mark.
+Bash was more than 100,000 times slower than C because the Bash benchmark did not finish after the 5-hour mark.
+My hypothesis is that Bash is very slow because math is done in sub-shells, requiring bash to spawn a process for every arithmetic operation.

 Execution times for calculating the 39th term of the Fibonacci sequence: